Timeline: GM reaches tentative labor deal with UAW union to end strike

-(Reuters) - General Motors Co (GM.N) and the United Auto Workers union have reached a tentative agreement for a new labor deal to end a month-long nationwide strike by about 48,000 hourly workers, the union said on Wednesday.
+(Reuters) - General Motors Co and the United Auto Workers union have reached a tentative agreement for a new labor deal to end a month-long nationwide strike by about 48,000 hourly workers, the union said on Wednesday.

 UAW officials and striking workers on the picket lines had said their focus in the dispute with GM was on jobs, pay equity and fairness for workers who made concessions in 2009 to help GM through its government-led bankruptcy.
 They also wanted to save factories in Ohio and Michigan GM had threatened to close.

-This year’s talks - also occurring with Ford Motor Co (F.N) and Fiat Chrysler Automobiles (FCHA.MI) - have been overshadowed by a widening federal investigation into corruption at the union.
+This year’s talks - also occurring with Ford Motor Co and Fiat Chrysler Automobiles - have been overshadowed by a widening federal investigation into corruption at the union.

 The following is a timeline of events leading up to the tentative agreement, which still must be approved by the workers: